MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 ```

 There are various tools for this (rvm, chruby, rbenv).
-In the past MO used rvm, but recently switched to rbenv.
+In the past MO used rvm, but it caused havoc on the vm.
+We recently switched to rbenv on the vm.
-@nimmolo used chruby most recently
+@mo-nathan used chruby most recently
 because it was already installed.
 For chruby you need to run:
 ```sh